Last Updated on November 14, 2020 by Derrick

-Through this article we hope to give you some tips that we have gained over years of trial and error discovering what does and doesn’t work.
+Through this article we hope to give you some tips that we have gained over years of trial and error discovering what is the best way to remove burrs from clothes.

 Like many frustrating things, people often think what is the point of burrs, what do they do and why are they such a pain to remove.
 Burrs are a method of spreading and reproduction for the plant, often the burr will latch on to an animal’s fur or a hunter’s clothes and then drop off as the subject moves through the field or woods.
 The seed in the burr will then embed into the ground and a new plant will spring up, repeating the vicious cycle when some other animal or hunter comes along.